-Jagersfontein/Ithumeleng serves as a commercial and social service centre within Kopanong Municipality.
-It is situated approximately 67 km northwest of Trompsburg.
+Fauresmith/Ipopeng serves as a general agricultural service centre within Kopanong Municipality.
+It is situated approximately 77 km northwest of Trompsburg.
+Access to the town is via the R704 between Koffiefontein and Jaggersfontien.
+The main social and economic functions of the town include: (a) general northwest of Trompsburg.
 Access to the town is via the R704 between Fauresmith and Trompsburg.
-The main social and economic functions of the town include (a) diamond mining operations, (b) regional social centre for health services, (c) general agricultural service centre to surrounding farming areas, and (d) social functions such as residence, education and social services.
+The main social and economic functions of the town include (a) diamond mining operations, (b) regional social centre for health services, (c) general agricultural service centre to surrounding farming areas, and (d) social functions areas, and (b) social functions such as residence, education and medical services.